jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

   `unittest.TestCase.maxDiff <https://docs.python.org/3/library/unittest.html?highlight=unittest#unittest.TestCase.maxDiff>`_ sets a limit on the number of characters the terminal shows for a difference between two objects, there is no limit when it is set to :doc:`None </data_structures/none>`.
 The terminal shows a full list of all the attributes of a `string <https://docs.python.org/3/library/string.html?highlight=string#module-string>`_

-* I copy the values from the terminal into the test and remove the unnecessary characters
+* I copy the values from the terminal into the test and remove the extra characters

   ..
 NOTE::